bugsnag/bugsnag-js/examples/js/web-worker/README.md

 ```

 Take a look at…
-- [`worker.js`](worker.js) to see how to start BugSnag to capture errors in the worker
+- Any file with the `worker.js` suffix to see how to start BugSnag to capture errors in the worker
+- [`web-app-reports-web-worker.js`](web-app-reports-unhandled/web-app-reports-web-worker.js) to see how to `autoDetectErrors` and `autoTrackSessions`
-- [`script.js`](script.js) to see how to prevent duplicate events being reported when also using BugSnag in the parent script that initializes the worker
+- [`web-app-reports-web-script.js`](web-app-reports-unhandled/web-app-reports-web-script.js) to see how to prevent duplicate events being reported when also using BugSnag in the parent script that initializes the worker

-Firstly, replace `YOUR_API_KEY` in [`worker.js`](worker.js) with your own, then use the instructions below to run the application.
+Firstly, replace `YOUR_API_KEY` with your own in [`web-app-reports-unhandled.html](web-app-reports-unhandled/web-app-reports-unhandled.html), [`web-app-reports-web-worker.js`](web-app-reports-unhandled/web-app-reports-web-worker.js) and [`web-app-reports-service-worker.js`](web-app-reports-unhandled/web-app-reports-service-worker.js) if you wish to use BugSnag in both the web app AND workers.

+And/or replace `YOUR_API_KEY` with your own in [`worker-reports-web-worker.js`](worker-reports-unhandled/worker-reports-web-worker.js) and [`worker-reports-service-worker.js`](worker-reports-unhandled/worker-reports-service-worker.js) if you wish to ONLY use BugSnag in the workers.

 ### Running the Example